devnull-cz/c-prog-lang/modules/program-arguments.md

   The declaration merely hints at the memory layout.

-Also, you already know that you can use an array notation with characters as well, so you could use `argv[i][j]` to print individual characters.
+Also, you already know that you can use an array notation with strings as well, so you could use `argv[i][j]` to print individual characters.
 Just make sure that it's not out of range.